Grievance and Appeal Processes

 Depending on the type of discipline the appeal and review process changes.
 Please see below for how to appeal.

-Emergency expulsion is the removal of a student from school because the student's presence poses an immediate and continuing danger to other students or school personnel, or an immediate and continuing threat of material and substantial disruption of the educational process.
+Emergency removal is the removal of a student from school because the student's presence poses an immediate and continuing danger to other students or school personnel, or an immediate and continuing threat of material and substantial disruption of the educational process.

 A "short-term suspension" is a suspension (in-school or out-of-school) for any portion of a calendar day up to but not exceeding 10 consecutive school days.
 All short-term suspensions and the reasons for them must be reported in writing to the Superintendent or designee within 24 hours.
 Entering data into Synergy constitutes reporting to the Superintendent.
 Parents/guardians should be contacted prior to suspending the student.